Are PWD Hypoallegenic?

 Short answer - NO - there is no such thing, but read on for detailed advice:

 To say that a dog is hypoallergenic indicates that it is considered to cause a greatly reduced level of reaction (or allergenic trigger) in a person who is often affected by allergies to dogs.
 But it does not mean that a hypoallergenic pet has no cause or reaction.
+Hypo simply means low cause of allergens rather than no cause.
 Some allergy sufferers swear that certain dogs or types and breeds of dogs do not trigger their allergies, or that they suffer from a greatly reduced reaction to them.
 For many people, PWD is a breed with which they can live.
-However, we have met some people who severely react even with a PWD.
+However, we meet some people who severely react even with a PWD.

 Much research indicates that there is no scientific evidence that any breed or type of dog is truly hypoallergenic and that there can be no logical reason for an allergic person failing to react or reacting less severely to a given dog simply because it is labeled as 'hypoallergenic.'